Farmers in the villages of Nigeria’s northern state of Zamfara are facing a double jeopardy.

 “Sububu’s killing may be a win for the state by ending his reign of terror, but it could also trigger an upsurge in violence and instability as rival factions scramble to vie for control over the lucrative revenue streams,” it reported.

-The violence in the northwest, which is distinct from the jihadist violence in the northeast, has persisted since 2011, claiming more than 4,000 lives since 2022 alone, according to the Global Initiative.
-The International Organization for Migration estimates there are, at least 1.3 million people internally displaced by the violence that has plagued swathes of northwest and central Nigeria.
+The violence in the northwest, which is distinct from the jihadist violence in the northeast, has persisted since 2011, claiming more than 4,000 lives since 2022 alone, according to GI-TOC.
+The International Organization for Migration estimates there are at least 1.3m people internally displaced by the violence that has plagued swathes of northwest and central Nigeria.

 The strategy adopted by Nigerian health officials and their international partners to remove the lead has been to take away the contaminated topsoil and replace it with fresh, uncontaminated soil.
-Public health officials are also educating community members in the affected areas about the safest health practices they would adopt to prevent further contamination.
+Public health officials are also educating community members in the affected areas about safer health practices they should adopt to prevent further contamination.

-In late October at a side event dedicated to the issue at the UN General Assembly, Alake announced plans to procure additional equipment for the detection of lead in communities and called for more education around the threat posed to those mining gold and other minerals.
-He emphasised the need to factor lead reduction in the process of local value addition.
+In late September at a side event dedicated to the issue at the UN General Assembly, Alake announced plans to procure additional equipment for the detection of lead in communities and called for more education around the threat posed to those mining gold and other minerals.
+He emphasised the need to factor lead reduction into the process of local value addition.

 Want to continue reading?
 Subscribe today.